-If you don’t talk to licensed health professional, you are being sold an unenforceable document that will not get your pet into your chosen accommodation for free.
-Over the past few months, we have reviewed dozens of websites touting cheap ESA doctor’s letters, and nearly all are scams.
-While we feel it is not our place to list which companies are scams, below is a list of things to look out for to ensure you aren’t being taken advantage of.
+If you don’t talk to a licensed health professional, you are being sold an unenforceable document that will not get your pet into your chosen accommodation for free.
+We have reviewed dozens of websites touting cheap ESA doctors’ letters; nearly all are scams.
+Below is a list of things to look out for to ensure you aren’t being taken advantage of.

 Before diving into how to avoid a scam, we’ll first review what ESAs are and the importance of obtaining an ESA letter.

-Emotional support animals (ESA) provide comfort and support to a handler.
-Unlike therapy animals that work with a group of people — say, in a care home — ESAs are assigned to one handler and will accompany them in public places.
+Emotional support animals provide comfort and support to a handler.
+Unlike therapy animals that work with a group of people in specific locations, like hospitals or disaster sites, an ESA is prescribed to one individual and only aids them in their home.

 The primary role of an ESA is to provide comfort and security.
 These animals are particularly beneficial for handlers with emotional or mental disabilities such as anxiety or depression or who require support following bereavement or a traumatic event.
-However, while ESAs are valuable for physical and mental health support, their role is more like a pet than a service animal.
+While ESAs are valuable for physical and mental health support, their role is more like a pet than a service animal, since they don’t undergo specialized training to perform specific tasks to help with a disability, like retrieving medications or applying Deep Pressure Therapy.

 Register your emotional support animal today!

 An ESA letter is a document written by a licensed mental health care professional that states your need for the animal and how it helps with your mental or emotional disability.
-It’s important to note that an ESA letter is the only legitimate way to validate your emotional support animal.
+It’s important to note that an ESA letter you obtain after speaking face-to-face (in person or online) with a licensed mental healthcare professional in your state is the only legitimate way to validate your emotional support animal.
 Knowing that fact can arm you against potential scams in the future.

 If you have a disability such as anxiety, depression, or post-traumatic stress disorder (PTSD), you might qualify for an ESA letter; however, it is up to the mental health professional to verify this.
-Therefore, it is vital to see a qualified professional for an ESA letter rather than an agency that claims they can “verify” your animal.
+Therefore, it is vital to see a qualified professional for an ESA letter rather than an agency that claims they can “verify” your animal without having you speak to a professional directly.

 Once you qualify, the mental health professional will provide you with a signed ESA letter on official letterhead that can be given to your landlord or housing provider.